ketch-com/ketch-ios/README.md

 with the [application property](https://app.ketch.com/deployment/applications)  configured.

 ## Sandbox
+The SDK provides a pre-registered sample organization for quick testing and evaluation.
+While convenient, it’s advisable to switch to your own organization promptly.
+Your own organization ensures isolation, security, scalability, and tailored support, optimizing your development process.
+Simply sign up for a new account, update SDK configurations, and transition seamlessly for production readiness and long-term usage.

 A sandbox organization and configuration is available for development and tests:

 Organization: ketch_samples